Phase 2: After placement - apply to the host university

 - CSN Certificate of Student Finance: This certificate is often required as proof that you can support yourself.
 Also it may be required for your visa or by the host university.
 Apply well in advance via the following link:

 - Official language test: Some universities require students to have taken an official language test e.g. TOEFL or IELTS.
-You pay for it yourself and you need to book a time for the test well in advance of the host university’s application deadline.
+You pay for the test yourself and you need to book a time for the test well in advance of the host university’s application deadline.
 You will usually receive information about this after the nomination in connection with the application information.
 You can find information on whether your host university requires a language test on your host university's own website or via their fact sheet available via our search page.
 Contact the International Office if you are unsure.

 - English language certificate: If you do not need to take an official language test but still need to prove your language skills, a signed certificate is available from the International Office.
 Contact us via firstname.lastname@example.org and we will arrange a certificate for you.